Year 1 - Coastal and Uplands Habitats, Scarborough, North Yorkshire.

 We run a number of other activities, including a caving trip for the bold as well as the infamous field study pub quiz and treasure hunt!

-Level 2 - Mediterranean Ecology Field Course
+Year 2 - Mediterranean Ecology Field Course

 It is important for ecologists to be exposed to a wide range of habitats and field techniques.
 With this in mind we offer the opportunity of a second field course as an integral part of the Ecology degree, usually to the Iberian Peninsula.
 It makes a great microcosm to explore the issues and trade-offs that confront biodiversity conservation throughout Europe: expanding human populations and development pressures, habitat restoration, invasive species, and the benefits and risks of ecotourism.